 Questions about ATLFF's Programming

 Yes.
 Jury Prizes for feature films include Narrative and Documentary.
 Jury Prizes for shorts include Narrative, Animated, Documentary and Music Videos/Films.
 Other Jury Prizes include Georgia Film and New Mavericks (female filmmakers with strong female leads).

 How many films are put in competition?

 In the Narrative and Documentary competition, 8 to 12 features compete in each section.
-In the Pink Peach competition, 6 to 8 features compete.
-In the Narrative, Animated, Pink Peach, Documentary and Music Videos/Films sections 5 to 20 shorts compete in each section.
+In the Narrative, Animated, Documentary and Music Videos/Films sections 5 to 20 shorts compete in each section.
 Not all accepted films will be put into competition.

 Do you have a preference for local films or films with local connections?

 Every year we strive to be a strong advocate of local talent and filmmakers.
 We are proud to highlight homegrown talent, films with local ties, and work made by ex-Atlantans and Georgians.
 However, being from Atlanta or Georgia does not guarantee acceptance and films have to stand along side with the other films in ATLFF’s programming.
 We never have a minimum number of local films we try to program, which is also why we don’t have a locals only section.
 By not having a locals only section, we can focus on programming a wide range of films from around the world and not be forced to reach an arbitrary number.